helm/chart-testing/README.md

 # Chart Testing

-`ct` is the the tool for testing Helm chart written in Go.
+`ct` is the the tool for testing Helm charts.

-## Features

 It is meant to be used for linting and testing pull requests.
 It automatically detects charts changed against the target branch.